fanyui/LaravelAppLication/README.md

 It not from the root directory because the root directory takes you to a log in page so to escape from loging we use the /notification as base directory for any other request. this page will be updated.

+#SiteMap

+Visite the route /sitemap from the application and you will given the sitemap of the application choose any of xml, html, txt etc to view the sitemap